Azure/sql-action/README.md

 * Authenticate using [Azure Login](https://github.com/Azure/login)

-For the action to run, the IP Address of the automation agent must be added to the 'Allowed IP Addresses' by setting [SQL server firewall rules](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-server-level-firewall-rule) in Azure.
-Without the firewall rules, the GitHub Action runner cannot communicate with Azure SQL Database.
+For the action to run, the IP Address of the GitHub Action runner (automation agent) must be added to the 'Allowed IP Addresses' by setting [SQL server firewall rules](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-server-level-firewall-rule) in Azure.
+Without the firewall rules, the runner cannot communicate with Azure SQL Database.

-By default, the action would auto-detect the IP Address of the automation agent to automatically add firewall exception rule.
+By default, the action would auto-detect the IP Address of the runner to automatically add firewall exception rule.
 These firewall rules will be deleted after the action executes.

 However, this auto-provisioning of firewall rules needs a pre-req that the workflow includes an `azure/login@v1` action before the `azure/sql-action@v1` Action.
 Also, the service principal used in the Azure logic action needs to have elevated permissions, i.e. membership in SQL Security Manager RBAC role, or a similarly high permission in the database to create the firewall rule.

 If the login action is not included, then the sql action would fail with a firewall exception and appropriate messaging.

-Alternatively, if enough permissions are not granted on the service principal or logic action is not included, then the firewall rules have to be explicitly managed by user using CLI/PS scripts.
+Alternatively, if enough permissions are not granted on the service principal or login action is not included, then the firewall rules have to be explicitly managed by user using CLI/PS scripts.

 ## Create SQL database and deploy using GitHub Actions